kyle880307/2Dweb2023/README.md

 # How to use

 To clone and run this application, you'll need Git installed on your computer.
-From your command line:
+Or you can download the project folder aand open in Vscode or Anaconda From your command line:

 ```bash
 # Clone this repository